shopware5/devdocs/source/developers-guide/rest-api/examples/payment/index.md

 ## Usage

-The Rest API calls for customer data ('''/api/customers''' und '''/api/customers/{id}''') supports payment informations.
+The Rest API calls for customer data ('''/api/customers''' und '''/api/customers/{id}''') supports payment information.
 This means you can list, create or update the payment data for customers.

 Calls for order details ('''/api/orders/{id}''') covers the payment instances.